qiskit-community/qiskit-nature/README.md

 Chemistry, you can use these with the HDF5 driver even if you do not install one of the classical computation packages listed above.

-TODO: the above paragraph could use some clarification.
-The sentences are unnecessarily complicated.

-TODO(below): for different what?
-A few sample HDF5 files for different are provided in the [chemistry folder](https://github.com/Qiskit/qiskit-community-tutorials/tree/master/chemistry)
-TODO: what will happen to these? of the [Qiskit Community Tutorials](https://github.com/Qiskit/qiskit-community-tutorials) repository.
+A few sample HDF5 files for different are provided in the [chemistry folder](https://github.com/Qiskit/qiskit-community-tutorials/tree/master/chemistry) of the [Qiskit Community Tutorials](https://github.com/Qiskit/qiskit-community-tutorials) repository.
 This
 [HDF5 Driver tutorial](https://github.com/Qiskit/qiskit-community-tutorials/blob/master/chemistry/hdf5_files_and_driver.ipynb)